 The attentional blink task is a special case of a Rapid Serial Visual Presentation (RSVP) task, that involves the fast presentation of visual stimuli with stimulus-presentation times of 15-75ms

-- How to run the attentional blink experiment in Testable starting from our ready-made template
+- Run an attentional blink task in Testable starting from our ready-made template

 If you never worked with Testable before, you can check out our 3-minute introduction here